ChathurangiShyalika/Genetic-Algorithms/README.md

     What are the best values for the 5 weights w1 to w5?

-    The solution has been obtained using genetic algorithm for the best possible values after a number of generations.u
+    The solution has been obtained using genetic algorithm for the best possible values after a number of generations.